Soojin-Lee0819/connectionsLab/Project2/README.md

 A collegue of mine also faced this issue for another project.
 He was able to solve this issue by using p5 live media to send data, instead of using sockets to send data.
 However, for my project, I send multiple types of data to manage rooms, track scoring systems, track number of users in each room, and more.
 Therefore, adopting this solution wasn't ideal. <br><br>

  Another proposed solutions were:

   - using lower level webrtc library - peer JS or simplePeer JS

   - Forcing multiple sockets from one page

-There were multiples solutions to be explored in the future.
+There were multiples solutions to be explored.
 For now, I decided to work on the physical-digital card game!

-## Physical-digital Card Game
+## D1 | Find the Card [Physical-digital Card Game]

 The idea of this game originated from one of my favorite cardgame **Ghostblitz** where the players pick the card with clues and grab the item that matches the answer from the clue.
 Whoever snatches the correct item quickest win the game.